-From a data architecture and security perspective, Student Information Systems can be more critical than LMS.
+From an information architecture and security perspective, Student Information Systems can be more critical than LMS.
 The information they store often carries a high sensitivity and must be subject to simultaneous checks.
-Quality, financial and educational compliance are only elementary aspects to which SIS must comply.
-Public-funded institutions, for example have extra rulebooks on top to account for.
+Quality, financial, and educational regulatory compliance are elementary aspects to which SIS must comply.
+Special cases, like publicly funded institutions, for example, have extra rulebooks on top to account for.

 For most learning organizations, it is not enough to focus on the best SIS.
 It is also a matter of whether they will be able to play along with the rest of the tools they have in place.
 A proper LMS-SIS integration is always desirable, as well as their interaction with other existing systems: ERP, CMS or CRM for example.
 Here we will focus on the SIS-LMS perspective.